orca-scan/express-deprecator/README.md

 Suppress deprecated API calls, removing the need for legacy routes and easing load on endpoints.

-**Why?** over time, APIs accumulate old clients or unwanted traffic. express-mute helps to:
+**Why?** over time APIs accumulate old clients or unwanted traffic, express-mute helps to:
-* Remove legacy routes with no disruption
+* Remove legacy routes from your API
 * Drop deprecated traffic fast with minimal overhead
-* Manage rules in JSON _(not code)_ so updates are painless
+* Manage rules in JSON so updates are painless

 ## Features